adc-trust-ai/trust-free/README.md

 ## What's new in version 2.0.0?
-### TL;DR: Faster training and predictions, enhanced robustness, and reduced memory usage.
+### TL;DR: Next-level explanation tools, faster training and predictions, enhanced robustness, and reduced memory usage.

 - Added:
   1. Automatic reporting and removal of duplicate columns.